 The most pivotal point of Carroll’s life was when he took a year off in 2000 to evaluate himself and his career.
 He believed his ideas and style would work, and he could not solve why they had not.
 During that time, he read a book by legendary UCLA basketball coach John Wooden, which described the importance of a clear, detailed philosophy.
 It gave him a powerful insight, as he mentioned in his book, Win Forever, “I embarked on a process of discovering who I was, not only as a football coach but more importantly, as a person.”

 As I suspected, even earlier in his career, Carroll’s way was different from the norm.
-Adam Jude’s article on The Seattle Times shed some light on this.
-Despite the overwhelming advice from the veteran coaches to be authoritative, to tell and not to ask, Carroll genuinely asked his players, “What is your purpose? “.
+Adam Jude’s article in The Seattle Times shed some light on this.
+Despite the veteran coaches’ overwhelming advice to be authoritative, to tell, and not to ask, Carroll genuinely asked his players, “What is your purpose? “.
 And while asking his core players to contemplate that question, he took them down his path of discovery to show them how he came to find his own answers.

 Carroll, who has been very natural in asking such a question, studied psychologist Abraham Maslow and his self-actualization theories for his master’s thesis in the ’70s.
 Years later, he realized that by giving others the tools to discover their purpose — and understanding and fulfilling their potential — he could become a better leader and coach.
 “The more clarity you have in being who you are, I think, the easier it is to find your way back to that, and the more consistent you can become,” he said.